 The unfolding humanitarian crisis also led to immediate questions related to internal displacement, refugees beyond the borders of Afghanistan, and fear of large-scale irregular migration.

 However, we also begin to focus on profound assessments of implications for peace and security, of the Afghan people, of neighbours in the region, and beyond.
-In other places, I have written about emerging questions related to the consequences of what happens to the Afghan military forces and police organizations, who have been stood up, equipped, trained, mentored, and who largely depended on international support, in terms of salaries, supply chain, and maintenance.
-I have called for a profound threat assessment related to how all of the above taken together impacts on global security, on future threats emanating from transnational organized crime, violent extremism, international terrorism.
-I never forget to add the fourth horseman: the phenomenon of endemic corruption on which these threats to peace and security thrives.
+In other places, I have written about emerging questions related to the consequences of what happens to the Afghan military forces and police organizations, who have been sustained, equipped, trained, mentored, and who largely depended on international support, in terms of salaries, supply chain, and maintenance.
+I have called for a profound threat assessment related to how all of the above taken together impacts on global security, on future threats emanating from transnational organized crime, violent extremism, or international terrorism.
+I never forget to add the fourth horseman: the phenomenon of endemic corruption on which these threats to peace and security thrive.
 The four horsemen are a menace for good governance.
 They threaten values which the United Nations stand for.

 But the introspection goes deeper.
-At the core we find our obligation to promote human security, based on the principles enshrined in the Charter of the United Nations.
+At the core, we find our obligation to promote human security, based on the principles enshrined in the Charter of the United Nations.
 And we wonder how to make sense of a forward-looking path leading to assistance which helps Afghan people, and neighbours in the region.

 We see an emerging discussion within parts of the international community expressing readiness for humanitarian assistance, and financial aid.
 The German Minister of Foreign Affairs is one of them who has indicated this readiness in public.
 So has the European Union.
-Foreign Ministers have made it very clear that such possible assistance can only be offered with conditions.
-It has been stressed that one of these conditions needs to be channeling any possible assistance through international organizations which still operate in Afghanistan.
-Of course, this includes prominently the United Nations.
+Foreign Ministers have made it very clear that such assistance can only be offered with conditions.
+It has been stressed that one of these conditions needs to be channeling any such assistance through international organizations which still operate in Afghanistan.
+Of course, this includes predominantly the United Nations.

-Much now depends on identified future needs.
+Much now depends on identifying future needs.
 From our perspective, they are even more pressing than before.
 From a perspective of a future host-government of any sorts, early indications are that they are about to be voiced as well.
 Will there be zones of convergence between needs being voiced and interests of donors to assist, through international organizations?